 Entitlement and Use

-Schools are currently given Pupil Premium funding of £1,345 per pupil for those whose families who have registered for FSM or who have been registered for FSM at any point during the past 6 years.
+Schools are currently given Pupil Premium funding of £1,345 per pupil for those whose families who have registered for FSM and £995 per pupil for each Ever 6 FSM.
 The children of members of the armed forces are also entitled to this funding and receive £310 service premium per pupil.
 In addition, schools receive £2,345 for each pupil who are looked after or have been adopted from care.

 The key purpose of the Pupil Premium funding is to enable all pupils to reach their full potential.
 Each school may decide how best to use the funding to enable all its pupils to reach age related expectations and are held accountable for how it has been used to support pupils from low income families.